bower/bower.github.io/README.md

 1. New users who are using Bower for the first time
 2. Returning users who are learning more

 Focus on clarity and brievity.
 Be direct.
 Help users find their solutions fast.
+Refer to [CONTRIBUTING.md](https://github.com/bower/bower.github.io/blob/master/CONTRIBUTING.md) for more information.